AutoTemplate: A Simple Recipe for Lexically Constrained Text Generation: Analysis

 For the entity-guided summarization task, AutoTemplate shows similar fluency with the state-of-the-art autoregressive text generation models, including BART and CTRLSum, indicating that the AutoTemplate can generate as fluent text as the state-of-the-art direct generation models.

-\paragraph{Importance of Pre-training} To evaluate the importance of pre-training for AutoTemplate, we performed ablation studies using a \textit{randomly} initialized model.
-As shown in \ref{tab:ablation}, we confirmed that the model with pre-training significantly improves the quality of generated text in both keywords-to-sentence generation and entity-guided summarization cases.
-Note that the keyword-to-sentence generation model with random initialization generally produced better text quality than the baseline CBART model, confirming the importance of using autoregressive models.
+\paragraph{Importance of Pre-training} To evaluate the importance of T5 pre-training for AutoTemplate, we performed ablation studies using a \textit{randomly} initialized model.
+As shown in Table~\ref{tab:ablation}, we confirmed that the model with pre-training significantly improves the quality of generated text in both keywords-to-sentence generation and entity-guided summarization cases.
+Note that the keywords-to-sentence generation model with random initialization generally produced better text quality than the baseline model, CBART, confirming the importance of using autoregressive models.

 \paragraph{Are unique placeholders needed?} Throughout this study, we assumed the unique placeholder tokens according to the order of appearance, i.e., \texttt{<X>}, \texttt{<Y>} and \texttt{<Z>}, so we investigate the importance of this design choice.
 We show the performance of AutoTemplate with a single type of placeholder token (i.e., \texttt{<X>} for all placeholders in the template $\tilde{y}$) in Table~\ref{tab:ablation}.
-We observed a significant drop in the quality of the generated text for both keyword-to-sentence generation and entity-guided summarization tasks, suggesting the importance of using unique placeholder tokens.
+We observed a significant drop in the quality of the generated text for both keywords-to-sentence generation and entity-guided summarization tasks, suggesting the importance of using unique placeholder tokens in the template.